bbatsov/blog/_posts/2011-05-12-jvm-langs-clojure.markdown

 definition, however - the Clojure version of the structure is immutable.

-# Clojure is a Lisp
+**Clojure is a Lisp**

 For better or for worse Clojure is a Lisp dialect and we should accept this.
-I have always viewed Lisp as weapon from a more elegant era when people were more concerned with elements of style and empowering the developers to easily translate their thought into programs.
+I have always viewed Lisp as weapon from a more elegant era when people were more concerned with elements of style and empowering the developers to easily translate their thoughts into programs.
 For one reason or another every Lisp dialect has failed to capture the attention of a critical mass of developers that may propel it into the mainstream.
 This, of course, doesn't mean that existing Lisp dialects